CMPSC-305-Allegheny-College-Fall-2023/classDocs/README.md

 Additionally, the course website will be used to store the syllabus, course schedule and information about the `classDocs/` repository using the GitHub.
 Your grades will be communicated to you by a Gradebook GitHub repository.

 ### Gradebook Repository

+You will be using GitHub to keep track of your grades in this class.
+The link to this resource will be provided in soon.

 * GradeBook repository: (TBA)